djadar/llvm-project/README_SPP.md

 # llvm
-llvm pass to obtain vulnerable buffer list and replace unsafe buffer by replacing malloc by new secure_malloc function
+llvm pass to obtain vulnerable buffer list and protect unsafe buffer by replacing malloc by new secure_malloc function

 ## To obtain officiel llvm source code that we used